This Is How To Choose Keywords For Your Dental Marketing

 Sooooo, if you're a dentist, it’s important to differentiate yourself from your competitors.

 One of the best ways to do that is to use the correct dental marketing strategy keywords to ensure that you show up well in the search results for the search terms that are important to the success of your business.

 Some of the most effective keywords are those based on specific themes.
 For example, local SEO has become increasingly important as search has become localized.
-Google highlights local businesses using its local three pack, which displays top businesses for keywords in a box at the top of the search results page.
+Google highlights local businesses using its local three pack or map pack, which displays top businesses for keywords in a box at the top of the search results page.

 What is the local pack or three pack, or local results?
 Have a look below.
 That is where you want to show up in the search results.